geoarchon/attempt132nd/README.md

 ```

 The project will start running on port 3030.
-Open up https://localhost:3030 on your brower.
+Open up https://localhost:3030 on your browser.
 <br/>